bahusafoo/C-CDA_Viewer/readme.md

 <h2>Synopsis</h2>
 This project is a basic viewer/listing tool built on top of the original C-CDA viewer, combined with a file lister and modified to log access with the intent of HIPAA compliance.
+<p>To install, bind the webroot of your IIS site to the Site directory, and change authentication to windows authentication.
+Filter to the group you want to allow access for.</p>
+<p>For logging to work, modify the Access Logging directory permissions to include the group allowed to authenticate to the site</p>

 Original:
 Easy to use rendering of complex C-CDA documents directly in any web browser.